Maks Čelić

-Maks Juraj Ćelić (born 8 March 1996) is a Croatian professional footballer who plays as a centre back for Liga I club FK Csíkszereda.
+Maks Juraj Ćelić (born 8 March 1996) is a Croatian professional footballer who plays as a centre back for K League 2 club Chungnam Asan.

 Career

 At the age of 18, Juraj Čelić signed for German second division side MSV Duisburg after Bayer 04 Leverkusen, who he was supposed to join, dissolved their reserves.
 After failing to make an appearance for MSV Duisburg, he almost joined GNK Dinamo Zagreb, Croatia's most successful club, but the transfer never happened.

 In 2017, Juraj Čelić signed for NK Varaždin, helping them achieve promotion from the Croatian third division to the top flight.

 In 2020, he signed for Lviv in the Ukrainian top flight.

 On 24 August 2021, he signed with Italian Serie C club ACR Messina.

 In early 2023, Čelić joined Bulgarian club Beroe where he remained until the end of the season.